harness/developer-hub/tutorials/secure-supply-chain/generate-sbom.md

 Keys are used to sign and verify attestations.

-1. Use a tool, such as [Cosign](https://docs.sigstore.dev/key_management/signing_with_self-managed_keys/), to generate a public and private key pair.
+1. Generate a public and private key pair.
+For example, you can use [Cosign](https://docs.sigstore.dev/key_management/signing_with_self-managed_keys/) to generate key pairs.
-2. Create two [Harness file secrets](/docs/platform/secrets/add-file-secrets), one for the private key and one for the public key.
+2. Create two [Harness file secrets](/docs/platform/secrets/add-file-secrets), one for the private key file and one for the public key file.
 3. Create a [Harness text secret](/docs/platform/Secrets/add-use-text-secrets) to store the password for the private key.

 The SSCA steps in your Harness pipelines use the private key to sign attestations and the public key to verify the authenticity of the attestations.